Nails

 This includes not just the design, but also the shape of the nail, as certain shapes require more sculpting than others.
 It is best to research options, like some of those offered in this article, and find out what appeals to you most, then request a quote based on that design.

-Between fill-ins, acrylic nails typically last up to 3 weeks before they very obviously need to be tended to.
+Between fill-ins, acrylic nails typically last up to 3 weeks before they obviously need to be tended to.
 It is ideal not to wait any longer than 3 weeks before getting your acrylic nails filled in or filling them in yourself.

 Any period of time longer than 3 weeks makes the acrylic nails more prone to breakage, and by then the nail polish is beginning to appear dull just from the daily use of your hands.

-How to Care for Acrylic Nails
+How To Care For Acrylic Nails

 • Steer clear of acetone-based nail polish removers, which can make acrylic deteriorate.
 Also keep your acrylic nails polished by using long-lasting good-quality nail polishes and top coats.